ETC-A/etca-spec/extensions/mode-control-register.md

 Virtual address modes also make it possible to configure access protections for pages.
 The MMU is also responsible for ensuring that the address is accessible.
 In the event of a disallowed access, the MMU triggers `#PF` -- a "Page Fault exception."
-It is the job of software (usually a kernel, if PRIV is available on the system) to handle this exception.
+It is the job of software (usually a kernel, if `PM` is available on the system) to handle this exception.
 Using this feature, it is possible to reduce actual physical memory usage without reducing virtual address space size, by marking pages inaccessible and not allocating a physical frame for those pages.